pkhanna88/market-prediction/README.md

 <br>

 The eda notebook includes plots which display different aspects of the train set.
 The sequence to run the .py files is: preprocessing, training, next_training, final.
+Thank you.